HackUnit/surfs_up/README.md

 ![Dec Precipitation](december_prcp_summary.png)

-In comparison, the months of December experience
+In comparison, the months of December experienced an increased amount of rain.

+The takeaway is as it is in the summer months.
+Cash in then while it's ideal, rebuild in the "off months".
+It would be ideal to begin construction in the month and day that was ideal; August, 28.
+Then, in the fall, winter, spring build and open for the summer after having hype through the weekend.
+Great launch-off based on weather.